Geoff Cope took a hat-trick on his Test debut against Pakistan © Getty Images

 After another good season at home, his opportunity arrived in Pakistan in the following winter.
 He made his Test debut at Lahore, under the captaincy of Brearley.
 After a long spell, he almost bagged a hat-trick.
 Abdul Qadir was dismissed leg before, and the very next ball went through the defences of Sarfraz Nawaz and bowled him.
 Iqbal Qasim was the next man in and Cope came round the wicket at the left-hander.
 The first ball turned away and the edge was taken low down in the slip by Brearley diving to his left.
 The umpire’s finger went up and Qasim had already started on his way back, acknowledging Cope with a nod and a muttered, “Well bowled.”

-Cope played all the three Tests in the series, capturing eight wickets at 34.62.
+Cope played all 3 Tests in the series, capturing 8 wickets at 34.62.
 He also played two of the three One-Day Internationals (ODIs) and finished with two wickets for 35 in the 18.4 overs he sent down.

 The second suspension